ydahal1/ydahal1/jokes.md

 1. Why did the software engineer go broke?
-Because he lost his domain in a bet!
+Because he lost his domain in a cyber attack!

-2. Why did the cyber security expert always carry a pencil and paper?
-In case he needed to draw a firewall!
+2. Why did the computer catch a cold?

-3. Why do programmers prefer dark mode?
-Because light attracts bugs!

-4. Why was the computer cold?
 It left its Windows open!

+3. Why did the developer go broke?
+He couldn't find a bug in his code to fix!

+4. Why did the cybersecurity expert bring a ladder to work?
+To reach new heights in network security!

 [
-Fri Dec 15 01:12:31 UTC 2023
+Sat Dec 16 01:10:38 UTC 2023
  ]